stephanstapel/OpenTrans.net/README.md

 https://github.com/stephanstapel/OpenTrans.net/blob/master/OpenTrans.net-Test/Application.cs

-Additional transactions will be added as soon as possible.
+## Dispatch Notification, Receipt Acknowledgement
+The other message types will be implemented when someone should require it.

 # More information
 * https://www.opentrans.de/